Hack Your Health 2024 Presents: "Carnivore Feasting and Fasting" Panel

 Raymond Nazon - A living testament to the remarkable potential of the carnivore diet and fasting, Raymond will provide valuable insights on optimizing athletic performance through carnivore nutrition.

-Emily Harveaux - An inspirational coach whose expertise lies in fasting and the carnivore way of eating, Emily will share her personal success story with the carnivore diet and insights to how the protocol has helped her clients.
+Emily Harveaux - An inspirational coach whose expertise lies in fasting and the carnivore way of eating, Emily will share her personal success story losing and maintaining a 150 pound weight loss with the carnivore diet and fasting including insights to how the protocol has helped her clients.

 This diverse panel of experts will engage in a dynamic conversation, covering topics such as the science behind the carnivore diet, the impact on health markers, weight management, and how to implement fasting strategies effectively within a carnivore framework.
 Attendees can expect to gain a deeper understanding of these dietary approaches and how they can optimize their health and well-being.